"My spirit is too beautiful and alive to live in some dilapidated old body."

 on the back cover of Image and Cosmetic Surgery Secrets, below.

-procedures, I have hard-to-acquire inside information combined with vast personal and professional experience
+hard-to-acquire inside information combined with extensive personal and professional

-no one else on the planet has.
-Therefore I insist on - and consistently achieve - only the very best cosmetic surgery
+experience no one else on the planet has.
+Therefore I continue to consistently achieve

 Age 4 back on the farm.
 A lot has